Help build a wonderful connection with your child with this parenting blog.

 I was thinking of helping my child and also I was thinking of the fun that being with the child was for me!
 I wanted to be with my newborn baby as I talked to him as if he was my age.
 He understood a lot!
 It was incredible!
 So much fun!
 He was a delight then, and has been for his whole incredible life.
 Same for my second child.
 Parenting was a huge pleasure every minute...and I am not exaggerating.

 Many people who were poor (in money) when they were children have told me how happy they were then, and are now as adults, because of the mother's spending her time with them and her obvious caring for them and her talking about it all, too...talking about having no water to drink or even no food sometimes...always telling the child what was going on and how loved he or she was.
-In some cases, it was the mother who did this, and in at least a few cases, I have been told that the father was the special influence and caregiver that made so much difference.
+In some cases, it was the mother who did this, and in at least a few cases, I have been told that the father was the special influence that made so much difference.
 In one case, the father took the child to work with him every day.

 There are variations in our personalities and lifestyles.
 But the way to best help the child is the same.
 I have been writing about it in these blogs.
 Kindness is the word to remember, always!